dkmur/Stats/README.md

 2 edit each file and put in the correct information for ``@area``, ``@LatMax``, ``@LatMin``, ``@LonMin``, ``@LonMax``

-Time to link workers/origin as defined in MAD to the created area's/towns above:
+Time to link workers/origin as defined in MAD to the created area's/towns above, in mysql:
 ```
 insert into pogodb.Area (Area,Origin) values
 ('Town1','Device01'),